The End of NIHR ARC West Midlands, 2009-2026

 ARC WM Director Richard Lilford presents an argument for changing the cost threshold for QALYs on the basis that the focus on only health and social care is too narrow.

 This report looks into stakeholder perspectives of ‘Together We Can’ (a service that supports neighbours to work together to improve their community) to inform the next stage of their strategy and to provide a foundation for future research design.
+It provides insights in relation to the benefits for local people and agencies from TWC, and how the partnership is seen to achieve these outcomes.

 That wealthy nations are healthier than less wealthy nations is supported by many studies.
 But can improving health improve wealth at a population level?